chicken and biscuit casserole

 - I want to point out that the mixture will seem a little loose at this point.
 But the thing is, that the biscuits are very absorbent, so you need to give them a little extra liquid.

 - Add in some chopped herbs.
 Note that you’ll need extra herbs for the topping, but the total amount (2 tablespoons) is divided.
 I like to use a blend of rosemary, sage and thyme.
-We’ve already had a killing frost here in Vermont, so I don’t have any chives in my garden.
-If I did, I would use them too.
+Chives are great too.

 On top of the chicken filling are simple drop biscuits which are made light and fluffy with buttermilk instead of butter.
-A lot of chicken and biscuit casseroles are made with purchased refrigerated canned biscuits which have such “delicious” ingredients as Partially Hydrogenated Soybean Oil, Propylene Glycol Alginate, Calcium Chloride and TBHQ.
-So in other words, make your biscuits from scratch, yo!
 These fluffy biscuits are perfect for soaking up the creamy herb sauce.

 - For the liquid ingredients, I used a combo of buttermilk, egg and oil.
 If you don’t have buttermilk on hand, you can make a substitute by placing a tablespoon of white vinegar or lemon juice in the bottom of a measuring cup.
 Then fill the cup up to the 1 cup mark with milk.
 Let it sit for a minute to “sour” and then continue on with the recipe.